 In the case of H, it wasn’t until a children’s legal center stepped in and ordered another assessment that H was finally declared to be 16—the age he claimed to be.
 H is just one case study (pdf) among many in the UK, where children as young as 14 (pdf) have been placed in adult detention centers.

 The alternative is a medical age assessment.

-This is common in many European countries, including Germany and Sweden, which have seen some of the highest numbers of asylum claims—with unaccompanied minors filing a large amount of these applications.“We had problems because no doctors really wanted to do this.”
+This is common in many European countries, including Germany and Sweden, which have seen some of the highest numbers of asylum claims—with unaccompanied minors filing a large amount of these applications.

 It’s not always pleasant.
 Many unaccompanied minors undertake a dangerous journey when trying to reach Europe—often, they have to fit into small, uncomfortable spaces.
 Some become quite claustrophobic as a result.
 “These scans require people to go into a hole, which can be particularly traumatizing for asylum seekers,” says Juana Remus, a professor of law at Humboldt University in Berlin.
 “We had one case in Berlin where a minor threatened to kill himself if he was forced to undergo a MRI scan.”

 In the majority of cases in Germany, an asylum seeker’s age is based on physical appearance and an interview.
 Then, if there’s any doubt, medical tests are also carried out.
 The consequence of refusing the age assessment in some cities, including Berlin and Hamburg, is that the asylum seeker will be treated as an adult.

 A sample age assessment report from Saarbrücken, the capital of the German state of Saarland, shows how complex the process can be: